adoyenne/skillfactory_Karagodin_FPW_155/README.md

 2. "Sea Battle" game.
 You can play it through the terminal.
-Caution: if code is stack it means that program has problems in random procedure to place ahips on board, so just lanch it again or increase a board size
+Caution: if code is stack it means that the program has problems in random procedure to place ships on game board, so just relaunch it again or launch with increased board size